-ning Outcome - The ner will: Asses Assessment Criterion - The learner can: 4.6 Describe how to calculate quantity and size associated with the method/procedure to install street ironwork.
+Learning Outcome - The learner will: Asses sment Criterion - The learner can: 4.6 Describe how to calculate quantity and size associated with the method/procedure to install street ironwork.
 5 Minimise the risk of damage to the work and surrounding area when installing street ironwork.
-5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. instanting street nonwork.
+5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. mistaming server mornwork.
 5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
 6 Complete the work within the allocated time when installing street ironwork.
-6.1 Demonstrate completion of the work within the allocated time. - 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+6.1 Demonstrate completion of the work within the allocated time. instailing street nonwork.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
 7 Comply with the given contract information to 7.1 Demonstrate the following work skills when installing street ironwork: install street ironwork to the required specification. measuring, marking out, positioning, fitting, levelling, aligning and securing.
 7.2 Install street ironwork to new and/or reinstatement situations to given working instructions relating to the following: access covers and framesgully grates and frames.

-Learning Outcome - The learner will: Asse ssment Criterion - The learner can: 7.3 Safely use materials, hand tools, portable power tools and ancillary equipment.
-7.4 Safely store the materials, tools and equipment used when installing street ironwork.
-7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: locate the area/position where the street ironwork is to be installed confirm the street ironwork, fixing and bedding requirements position, fit, align and secure the street ironwork protect ironwork during curing use hand tools, power tools and equipment use ancillary equipment.
-7.6 Describe the needs of other occupations and how to effectively communicate within a team when installing street ironwork.
-7.7 Describe how to maintain the tools and equipment used when installing street ironwork.
+- 7.3 Safely use materials, hand tools, portable power tools and ancillary equipment. - 7.4 Safely store the materials, tools and equipment used when installing street ironwork. - 7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - locate the area/position where the street ironwork is to be installed - confirm the street ironwork, fixing and bedding requirements - position, fit, align and secure the street ironwork - protect ironwork during curing - use hand tools, power tools and equipment - use ancillary equipment. - 7.6 Describe the needs of other occupations and how to effectively communicate within a team when installing street ironwork. - 7.7 Describe how to maintain the tools and equipment used when installing street ironwork.